-A. Recusal of Appointed and Elected Officers.
+- A. Recusal of Appointed and Elected Officers.
 After taking the actions listed in Articles 6 and 7, a public officer, whether appointed or elected, shall declare whether he or she will recuse him or herself and explain the basis for that decision.
 If the public officer has an actual or perceived conflict of interest but believes that he or she is able to act fairly, objectively, and in the public interest, in spite of the conflict, he or she shall state why he or she believes that he or she is able to act in the matter fairly, objectively, and in the public interest.
 Otherwise, the public officer shall recuse him or herself from the matter under consideration.
-A public officer who recuses himself or herself may explain the basis for that decision, but is not required to do so.
+A public officer that recuses him or herself may, but not must, explain the basis for that decision. - B. Recusal of Appointed Officers.
+The failure of an appointed public officer to recuse himself or herself in spite of a conflict of interest may be grounds for discipline or removal from office.